chiefmurph/MAUC/README.md

 The purpose of this github site is to implement ways to visualize Greg's concepts using the R environment.

+This is a working experiment in actuarial collaboration.

 How to utilize this site.